 We have advised you that we may undertake a credit search.
 This will leave an enquiry footprint with the credit reference agency we search.
 These are for your protection so that you may see who has been searching your credit report.
 These footprints are not the same as those recorded by lenders when you apply for credit and do not affect your credit score.

 The agency we use is Equifax UK and their search results are the combination of several pieces of data from many sources, such as the County Courts, the local Electoral Register, and in some cases lenders themselves.
-These agencies are responsible for the accuracy of the information they have submitted about you.
+These agencies (and not the Council) are responsible for the accuracy of the information they have submitted about you.